bcrowell/election/README.md

 For k, setting it to more than ~1 unit means disagreeing significantly with experts, who in July 2020 seem to be expecting reversion to the mean of states' past behavior.

-The rho values I'm using are correlations of state A with state B. I want mine to be state with national, but that should be about the same.
+The rho values I'm using are correlations of state 1 with state 2.
+I want mine to be state with national, but that should be about the same.
 However, if I just take the per-state variation to be what would mathematically reproduce these rho values, then the per-state variation only turns out to contribute about half the variance.
 This is too small, since state polling generally has about twice the error of national polling, and therefore we want per-state variation to be about twice